 - Maybe one of your core values is honesty and integrity, what happens when you find someone has been lying to you?

 Discover your core values.
 Know them, learn from them, embrace the ones that serve you, move away from the ones that do not serve.
 They will show you why you behave and act in certain ways.
-They will have you manage conflict, and see other people more clearly.
-They will shine light on what really matters to you.
+They will have you manage conflict and see other people more clearly.
+They will shine a light on what really matters to you.
 They will explain to you why you feel what you feel.